 Protecting your designs

-At Dehns we can help you protect not only the technology behind your product, but also the aesthetical appearance.
+At Dehns we can help you protect not only the technology behind your product, but also the aesthetic appearance.

 Investment in the look of a product often brings a high return, but how exactly can that investment be protected?

-Whereas patents protect the way things work, designs protect the appearance of a product.
-Designs can protect the whole of a product or a particular part of a product.
+Designs protect the appearance of a product, and can protect the whole of a product or a particular part of a product.
 The features of the design may include its shape or its surface decoration or colours.

 At Dehns, we can advise on how to protect your designs in the UK, the EU and around the world.